 In 2000, the Episcopal Diocese of WNC decided to sell the 80-acre property of In the Oaks, and purchase the 300-acre property of Lake Logan.
 The difficult decision to sell this beloved property was made to better suit the growing needs of Camp Henry and to provide a new home for programs ranging from spiritually based to environmental education, and much more.

 Beginning in 2001, the Episcopal Diocese of Western North Carolina began developing the Lake Logan property into a Camp and Conference Center designed to accommodate a wide variety of groups.
 At that time construction of the Bishop Robert Johnson Dining Hall began, as well as the refurbishment of the Lodge, and many of the cabins.
-Lake Logan Conference Center opened the doors in the summer of 2002 welcoming Camp Henry to its new home.
+Lake Logan Episcopal Center opened the doors in the summer of 2002 welcoming Camp Henry to its new home.
+In 2016, the name was changed to Lake Logan Conference Center and Camp Henry, Inc.